NetLogo/Rnd-Extension/README.md

 It is an error for _size_ to be greater than the size of the input.

 The weights reported by _reporter-task_ must not be negative.

+Note that you need to use the same reporter task syntax (i.e., with `?`) with both lists and agentsets.
+See [`rnd:weighted-one-of`](#rndweighted-one-of--agentset-reporter-task) for an example.

 If, at some point during the selection, there remains only candidates with a weight of `0.0`, they all have an equal probability of getting picked.